JavaScript Scroll Reveal Effect: Engage Users with Animated Content

 Why Scroll-Reveal (and When to Skip It)

-- Risks: motion sickness, layout jank, and main-thread stutters if abused.
+- Risks: motion sickness, layout jank, and main-thread stutters if misused.

 Semantic Markup Scaffold